Ce contenu n'est pas disponible dans la langue sélectionnée.

 $ rosa list upgrade --cluster=<cluster_name|cluster_id>

-3. To upgrade a cluster to the latest available version, enter the following command:
+3. To upgrade the cluster to a specified version immediately within the next hour, enter the following command:

 Troubleshooting

-You can schedule upgrades for a Red Hat OpenShift Service on AWS cluster manually one time by using OpenShift Cluster Manager console.
+You can schedule upgrades for a ROSA (classic architecture) cluster manually either one time or on a recurring schedule by using OpenShift Cluster Manager console.

 Procedure